3cqs-coder/SymBot/docs/README.md

 		- WARNING: If you run multiple instances of SymBot using the same database you will mess up your bots!
 		- For quick set up, create a free account at https://cloud.mongodb.com and copy the URL given into the app config.
 It begins with something like: mongodb+srv://
+		- If running a local MongoDB instance, specifying ` mongodb://127.0.0.1:27017/SymBot
+` or `
+mongodb://localhost:27017/SymBot
+` should work fine, but setting up a username and password is also recommended
 		- For better security running your own local database is recommended

 	- `signals` contains a section to use signals with SymBot.
 There is a 3CQS signals section by default.
 If you have an API key just copy it there or create an account at https://www.3CQS.com to get one.

 - **bot.json**